sbatch

 Explicitly exclude certain nodes from the resources granted to the job.

-The job allocation can not share nodes with other running jobs (or just other users with the "=user" option or with the "=mcs" option).
-If user/mcs are not specified (i.e. the job allocation can not share nodes with other running jobs), the job is allocated all CPUs and GRES on all nodes in the allocation, but is only allocated as much memory as it requested.
+The job allocation can not share nodes (or topology segment with the "=topo") with other running jobs (or just other users with the "=user" option or with the "=mcs" option).
+If user/mcs/topo are not specified (i.e. the job allocation can not share nodes with other running jobs), the job is allocated all CPUs and GRES on all nodes in the allocation, but is only allocated as much memory as it requested.
 This is by design to support gang scheduling, because suspended jobs still reside in memory.
 To request all the memory on a node, use --mem=0.
 The default shared/exclusive behavior depends on system configuration and the partition's OverSubscribe option takes precedence over the job's option.
 NOTE: Since shared GRES (MPS) cannot be allocated at the same time as a sharing GRES (GPU) this option only allocates all sharing GRES and no underlying shared GRES.

 NOTE: This option is mutually exclusive with --oversubscribe.